Angelo Colarossi: Life

 Angelo Colarossi the younger was one of six or more children born to Angelo Colarossi, Sr. (c.
 1838–1916), and Mary Ann Gorman in West London.
 The family lived at 14, Masboro Road West, in the Brook Green area of Hammersmith, and is recorded there in the 1881 census.
 Angelo Colarossi, senior, had been an artist's model himself, and his son was following in the father's footsteps.
 Whilst the boy is remembered chiefly for the delicate figure in Piccadilly Circus, the father was the model for several powerful expressions of masculinity, such as An Athlete Wrestling with a Python by Frederic, Lord Leighton.

 Alfred Gilbert was commissioned to sculpt a memorial to Anthony Ashley-Cooper, the 7th Earl of Shaftesbury, in 1886.
 For five years Gilbert considered various ideas to celebrate the charitable life of the Earl.
 He eventually decided on an ornate fountain, topped with the winged figure of Anteros, the ancient Greek symbol of Selfless Love.
 The aluminium figure of the youth, caught is if he were almost in flight, has an outstretched bow arm and extended opposing leg.
-The Anteros figure is eight feet in height, weighs nearly three hundred-weight.
+The Anteros figure is eight feet in height, weighs nearly three hundredweight (approximately 150Kg).

 The Colarossi boy posed for Gilbert's Anteros in the artist's studio at 8, The Avenue.
 The painter John Singer Sargent later occupied studios adjacent to Gilbert's.
 Gilbert befriended Sargent, who was working on the murals for Boston Library, and Sargent made studies for the figure of Moses using Colarossi's father, who had been a model in his own right, before the Colarossi boy modelled for Gilbert.

 A contemporary of Gilbert's, John William Waterhouse also seems to have employed Angelo Colarossi senior (1839–1916) as one of his models.
 It is not known if the younger Colarossi ever posed for Waterhouse, but as the boy never grew over five feet tall, suggestions that he was the model for one of the youths that feature in Waterhouse's paintings of the early 1890s seem reasonable.